 Visit FEMA's Flood Insurance Reform webpage for information on the Homeowner Flood Insurance Affordability Act of 2014 and other reforms.

-Access the final FIRM at your community’s local map repository and online through FEMA’s Map Service Center.
+Access the community's effective FIRM at your local map repository and online through FEMA’s Map Service Center.

-Find answers to many of your questions by visiting our Coastal Frequently Asked Questions page.
+Find answers to many of your questions by visiting our Coastal Frequently Asked Questions webpage.

-The Coastal Flood Risk Resources page, organized by resources type, contains links to useful fact sheets, flyers, brochures and other helpful documents produced by FEMA, other federal agencies, state agencies, water management districts and other entities.
+The Coastal Flood Risk Resources webpage, organized by resource type, contains links to useful fact sheets, flyers, brochures, and other helpful documents produced by FEMA, other federal agencies, state agencies, water management districts, and other entities.

 Subscribe to the Coastal Flood Risks email updates.